awslabs/aws-well-architected-labs/content/Security/200_Labs/200_Automated_Deployment_of_Detective_Controls/_index.md

 ## Introduction

 This hands-on lab will guide you through how to use AWS CloudFormation to automatically configure detective controls including AWS CloudTrail, AWS Config, and Amazon GuardDuty.
-You will use the AWS Management Console and AWS CloudFormation to guide you through how to automate the configuration of each service.
+You will use the AWS Management Console and AWS CloudFormation to automate the configuration of each service.
 The skills you learn will help you secure your workloads in alignment with the [AWS Well-Architected Framework](https://aws.amazon.com/architecture/well-architected/).

 [AWS CloudTrail](https://aws.amazon.com/cloudtrail/) is a service that enables governance, compliance, operational auditing, and risk auditing of your AWS account.
 With CloudTrail, you can log, continuously monitor, and retain account activity related to actions across your AWS infrastructure.
 CloudTrail provides event history of your AWS account activity, including actions taken through the AWS Management Console, AWS SDKs, command line tools, and other AWS services.

 [AWS Config](https://aws.amazon.com/config/) is a service that enables you to assess, audit, and evaluate the configurations of your AWS resources.
 AWS Config continuously monitors and records your AWS resource configurations and allows you to automate the evaluation of recorded configurations against desired configurations.

 [Amazon GuardDuty](https://aws.amazon.com/guardduty/) is a threat detection service that continuously monitors for malicious or unauthorized behavior to help you protect your AWS accounts and workloads.
 It monitors for activity such as unusual API calls or potentially unauthorized deployments that indicate a possible account compromise.
 GuardDuty also detects potentially compromised instances or reconnaissance by attackers.

-**Goals:**
-* Gain insights into your environment using managed services.
-* CloudFormation to automate configuration management.

 ## Prerequisites